LilyPr/alx-low_level_programming/0x03-debugging/README.md

-Description of how to do debugging in c programming how to solve errorsDescription of how to do debugging in c programming how to solve errorsDescription of how to do debugging in c programming how to solve errors
+Description of how to do debugging in c programming how to solve errorsDescription of how to do debugging in c programming